Natura Siberica

-Natura Siberica is a Russian organic cosmetics company, selling worldwide, headquartered in Moscow.
+Natura Siberica is a global organic cosmetics company, selling worldwide, operating from its headquarters in Moscow.
 The company aims to provide natural products made from wild Siberian plants and herbs.

 As of 2017 Natura Siberica operates 70 own brand stores, and sells its products in more than 40 countries.
 As of March 2019 Natura Siberica produces up to 200 different products, including products for body, skin, hair, and makeup which are sold in 60 countries.

-The company operates three plants in Russia, and in 2014 it set up a production facility in Estonia.
-Overall, the company employs about 4,000 people.
+Natura Siberica is a trademarked brand, privately owned and manufactured by Eurobio Lab, a European company.

+As of 2022, Natura Siberica employs over 330 employees involved in brand development, design, certification, production, sales and logistics.
+Natura Siberica have partners in more than 70 countries around the world, providing employment opportunities and support for local businesses.